Skip to main content

 Every component version, network setting, and credential lives in clusters/<name>/ in your fleet repo (secrets encrypted with SOPS + age).
 Flux continuously reconciles it.
 This is what makes upgrades, disaster recovery, and multi-cluster fleets tractable — and it is the path validated end-to-end in the project's installer test plan.

-doctor checks the required tools — kubectl, flux, helm, sops, age, git, gh, ssh — and reports any that are missing or below the minimum version.
+doctor checks kubectl, flux, sops, age, git, gh, ssh and bao (the last informationally — the CLI runs bao inside the cluster, never here).
+It does NOT probe helm, kustomize or yq, so a green doctor is not proof those exist.
 Fix every blocker before continuing.
-Also ensure the control-plane SSH key is loaded (ssh-add <key>); the CLI reads it from your ssh-agent, it never takes a key flag.
+Ensure the control-plane SSH key is loaded (ssh-add <key>); the CLI reads it from ssh-agent, never from a key flag.

 3.2 Configure wildcard DNS (required before init)